The Asylum Myths

 and is expected to fall further.
 Average family sizes have already

-high.
-There seems a simple logic to the theory that if there are
+is high.
+There seems a simple logic to the theory that if there

-trouble with such a solution is that the economy doesn't work
+The trouble with such a solution is that the economy doesn't

-like that.
+work like that.
 Economies do well when the population grows.
-This has

-restaurants are a good examples of this.
-Old sectors, such as corner
+Chinese restaurants are a good examples of this.
+Old sectors,

 In Scotland unemployment is low (3.8% is the average

-shortage.
-Without migrants our building trade would collapse, our
+labour shortage.
+Without migrants our building trade would collapse,

-catering and tourist trade would suffer and crops would go un-harvested.
+our catering and tourist trade would suffer and crops would

-The health service as we know it would fall apart.
+go un-harvested.
+The health service as we know it would fall

 It's not just that migrants do the jobs no one